 Enhancing resiliency of refugees and other vulnerable newcomers.

 Community capacity building to increase income security of vulnerable people.

 Organizational capacity building (OCB) to strengthen organizations implementing health promotion programming.

 Applications are accepted at any time, but reviewed in 2 rounds (with an application deadline of May 15th, 2018 & August 30th, 2018 respectively), or upon exception at other times due to special circumstances.
 Regardless of project start date, all activities must be completed and funds spent before March 31, 2019.
 Funded applicants must complete and submit a final evaluation report once their project has been completed.
 As guidelines and priority funding areas may change from round to round, please check back for the most current guidelines/application in advance of each round.

-All other VCH Health Promotion Grant programs are still in development for 2018.
+All other VCH Health Promotion Grant programs are still in development.
 Please check back regularly for information about new grant opportunities as they become available.